 Understanding Changes in Credit Supply and Demand

-Tags: Decision Analytics, Fraud Management
+Tags: Decision Analytics, Fraud Prevention

 The U.S. economy has experienced a record drop in consumer borrowing.
 Experian tracked a sample of credit-active consumers to show consumer deleveraging has occurred & demand for credit has declined.